Perkedel/Lah-Mboh/README.md

 I tried Doom mapping.
 So this is how it feels to BSP?
 That's way too different for that time they used to map Doom.
 Okeh, lemme go on with those challenges.

-You know, I.. used to design levels WYSIWYG.
+You know, I.. am used to design levels WYSIWYG.
 Put objects there, arrange there.
 And that includes walls, floors, & ceiling (yea I know that's inefficient unlike yours with BSP).
 Come from root that's youngest, such as Unity, Godot, etc.